openmindculture/wp_block_theme_child/doc/setup.md

 You can change the display name and screenshot to make the theme appear as an individual customer theme, while the technical name (textdomain) stays twentytwentyfive-child making it a child theme of the official WordPress theme Twenty Twenty-Five.

+#### customize navigation

+This child theme template has a classic navigation menu in the `header.php` using `wp_list_pages` which can be customized and filtered accordingly.
+To exclude pages linked in the footer, like imprint and privacy, from the header navigation menu, you can add known page id values to the `exclude` parameter or add another custom include/exclude logic.

 ### multiple inheritance, sort of

 Effectively, you will have two upstreams providing you with updates: twentytwentyfive (at run time via WordPress updates) and this template respository, `wp_block_theme_child`, only when you chose to check and pull updates into your forked/downstream version.